Cham Khusheh-ye Shir Kesh

-Cham Khusheh (چم خوشه) (Note: Also romanized as Cham Khūsheh) is a village in Kashkan-e Shomali Rural District of Shahivand District, Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.
+Cham Khusheh-ye Shir Kesh (چم خوشه شير کش) (Note: Also romanized as Cham Khūsheh-ye Shīr Kesh; formerly known as Cham Khusheh (چم خوشه), also romanized as Cham Khūsheh) is a village in Kashkan-e Shomali Rural District (Note: Formerly Kashkan Rural District) of Shahivand District in Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 687 in 146 households, when it was in Kashkan Rural District (Note: Renamed Kashkan-e Shomali Rural District) of Chegeni District (Note: Formerly Dowreh-ye Chegeni District and renamed the Central District of Chegeni County) of Khorramabad County.
+At the time of the 2006 National Census, the village's population, as Cham Khusheh, was 687 in 146 households, when it was in Kashkan Rural District (Note: Renamed Kashkan-e Shomali Rural District) of the former Dowreh-ye Chegeni District in Khorramabad County.
 The following census in 2011 counted 702 people in 168 households, by which time the district had been separated from the county in the establishment of Dowreh County.
-(Note: Renamed Chegeni County) The 2016 census measured the population of the village as 785 people in 256 households.
-It was the most populous village in its rural district.
+(Note: Renamed Chegeni County) The rural district was transferred to the new Shahivand District and renamed Kashkan-e Shomali Rural District.
+The village was listed as Cham Khusheh-ye Shir Kesh.
+The 2016 census measured the population of the village as 785 people in 256 households, the most populous in its rural district.